D Bebop Locrian Piano Scale

 Bebop Locrian is the Locrian with added chromatic passing tone.
 View D Locrian scale

 The D Bebop Locrian scale contains 8 notes (D, Eb, F, G, Ab, A, Bb, C).
-Use the interactive piano diagram above to explore this scale on Piano.
+Use the interactive fretboard diagram above to explore each shape and pattern on Piano.
+Practice ascending and descending from the root note to learn the sound of this scale.